lks-ai/anynode/README.md

 - Copying cool nodes you prompt is as easy as copying the workflow

 ## Coming Soon
+- **Export to Node**: Compile a new comfy node from your AnyNode (Requires restart to use your new node)
 - Saving the generated functions in your workflows
 - Multiple Inputs and outputs